erikvlcak/rock-paper-scissors/README.md

 # Snowman-Campfire-Catapult game

-Classic Rock-paper-scissors game with a twist!
+Classic Rock-Paper-Ccissors game with a twist!

 Main rules:
 - Get more points than your opponent over 5 turns to win.
-Choose either snowman, campfire or catapult option and wait After each turn, winner gets 1 point.
+Choose either Snowman, Campfire or Catapult option.
+After 3 seconds, your opponent makes a choice on it's own and winner is determined according to these rules: snowman beats campfire, campfire beats catapult, catapult beats snowman.
+After each turn, winner gets 1 point (or no points in case of a tie).

 Features:
 - Opponent's choices are randomly generated.